2009 (Glee)

 "2009" is the twelfth episode of the sixth season of the American musical television series Glee, its penultimate episode and the 120th episode overall.
 Written by the show's co-creators Ryan Murphy, Brad Falchuk, and Ian Brennan and directed by Paris Barclay, it aired on Fox in the United States on March 20, 2015, along with the next episode, "Dreams Come True", as a special two-hour season and series finale.
-The episode features a flashback from the show's pilot episode that explores the reasons why the original five members of the New Directions glee club decided to join.
+The episode features a flashback to six years ago from the show's pilot episode that explores the reasons why the original five members of the New Directions glee club decided to join.

 Plot

 In 2009, Will Schuester (Matthew Morrison) announces to his wife Terri Schuester (Jessalyn Gilsig) that he is now running the McKinley High glee club.

 Kurt Hummel (Chris Colfer) is depressed as he starts his second year at McKinley High.
 Guidance Counselor Emma Pillsbury (Jayma Mays) notices him looking at a pamphlet about suicide, and calls his father Burt Hummel (Mike O'Malley) to the school.
 Afterward, Burt tells Kurt that he has to join a team by the end of the week and start making friends.

 At lunch, Kurt sits at a table with Rachel Berry (Lea Michele), and tells her that he needs to join a club; after finding out that he can sing, she suggests the new glee club.
 The two of them meet and sing but when Kurt suggests they audition together, Rachel refuses: stars shine separately, and she plans to shine.
 Kurt then asks Mercedes Jones (Amber Riley) for advice, since he has heard that she is a star of her church choir, and also recruits her to audition for the glee club.
 He auditions, and tells his father that he has joined the club.
 Burt is unsure but happy for his son, but Kurt hesitates to tell his dad that he is gay.

 Rachel tries to befriend Mercedes, and asks to come to her church to hear her sing.
 When she does, Rachel is worried, and tells Mercedes that she has a great future as a soul singer, but Mercedes tells her that whatever type of music is being sung, Rachel will have to compete with her for it.

 Tina Cohen-Chang (Jenna Ushkowitz) is rebelling by using a fake stutter to drive most people away, and dressing as a goth.
 She is friends with Artie Abrams (Kevin McHale), who really likes her as she is the only one at the school who treats him like a regular human being despite his being in a wheelchair.
 In the cafeteria, a couple of Tina's goth friends dump food on Rachel and Kurt as a dare, and one dares Tina and Artie back to try out for the glee club.
 They both do, supporting each other, and each is impressed by the other's singing ability.